AI Agent Index

 Limitations

-• Asynchronous operation creates a slow feedback loop: Devin tasks take minutes to hours rather than the near-instant responses developers expect from Cursor or Claude Code, making it unsuitable for tight iteration, debugging sessions, or pair programming workflows where real-time interaction matters.
+• Asynchronous operation creates a slow feedback loop.
+Tasks take minutes to hours rather than the near-instant responses developers expect in an editor, which rules Devin out for tight iteration, live debugging and pair programming.

 GitHub Copilot